alpheios-project/alpheios-core/packages/inflection-tables/event-monitor/README.md

 ## Event Recording

-It is probably better to keep an event monitoring logic separate from an object that provide business logic functions.
+It is better to keep an event monitoring logic separate from an object that provide business logic functions.
 This has several advantages:
 * Separation of concerns: business logic does need to know nothing about how logging is made.
 * Less interdependency: business logic and monitoring logic can be changed more easily (although monitoring logic would depend on signature of business logic functions).
 * Better testing: business and monitoring logic can be tested separately.

 Such separation can be achieved by utilizing wrapper monitoring objects.
+There are several ways to implement this.
+First is by using (Proxies)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy].
+This is the most flexible way to do so.

+The other, more "traditional" way is to use subclassing.
 Each business class whose actions needs to be monitored must have a monitoring subclass.
-A monitoring subclass reimplements those methods of a parent that need to be monitored.
+A monitoring subclass reimplements the methods of a parent that need to be monitored.
 Monitoring subclass' methods record events data and then call corresponding methods of their business superclass.

+It's probably best to use a proxy approach because of its flexibility.
+If, for whatever reason, proxies would not work, we can resort to use of subclassing.

 An approach like this would work very well with synchronous functions.
 Asynchronous functions would probably require some special architecture, probably a division into smaller synchronous methods that can